IntersectAustralia/Introduction-to-programming-with-julia/docs/modules/01-Getting-started-with-julia.md

 ```
 {: .output}

-Also, we can remove an item from an array
+We can remove an element from an array using **pop!** similar to dictionaries:
 ```python
 pop!(fibonacci)
 fibonacci